wangzlab/COPD_multiomics/3-Metabolome and Proteome/README.md

 The processed metabolome data are uploaded as metabolome.txt

+The detailed information for each metabolite, including KEGG/HMDB/METLIN/PubChem/ChEBI IDs, SMILES structure, class and pathway is uploaded as compound_information.txt

 ## 2. Sputum and serum proteome

 A panel of 280 proteins were measured using custom Quantibody Human Antibody Array (test procedure no. SOP-TF-QAH-001, SOP-TF-QAH-003 microarray) from RayBiotech (https://www.raybiotech.com/inflammation-protein-arrays/).

 The processed sputum and serum proteome data are uploaded as sputum_proteome.txt and serum_proteome.txt

+The detailed information of the 280 proteins is uploaded as protein_information.txt